-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), as amended ("ASU 2016-02").
 Under ASU 2016-02, a lessee will be required to recognize assets and liabilities for all leases with lease terms of more than 12 months.
-Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet, ASU 2016-02 will require both types of leases to be recognized on the balance sheet.
-ASU 2016-02 will take effect for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018, with early application permitted.
-The adoption of ASU 2016-02 will have an impact on the Company's financial position as the Company has operating lease commitments for office space as of December 31, 2017 with future non-cancelable lease payments amounting to \$5,474,623 (see Note 5) for which ASU 2016-02 would apply.
+Consistent with current US GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
+However, unlike current US GAAP, which requires only capital leases to be recognized on the balance sheet, ASU 2016-02 will require both types of leases to be recognized on the balance sheet.
+ASU 2016-02 will take effect for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
+ASU 2016-02 required a modified retrospective transition approach, which initially required application of the new guidance for all periods presented in the Company's financial statements ("comparative method").
+In July 2018, the FASB released ASU 2018-11, offering a second option which provides further relief in the transition to ASC 842.
+Companies are allowed to follow the cumulative-effect adjustment transition approach ("effective date method"), which releases companies from presenting comparative periods and related disclosures according to ASC 842.
+Instead, companies electing to utilize the effective date method will recognize a one-time adjustment to retained earnings on the transition date without the additional burden of presenting the comparative periods under the new guidance.
+The Company will adopt ASU 2016-02 using the effective date method as of January 1, 2019 and expects to record a lease liability in the rage of approximately \$3.4-\$4.2 million, and a right-to-use asset in the range of approximately \$2.1-\$2.6 million, and no adjustment to the accumulated deficit.
+The Company anticipates that the adoption will not have a material impact on the consolidated statement of operations or statement of cash flows.